 “The sand may brush off, the salt may wash clean, the tans may fade, but the memories will last forever.” -unknown

 Calling all Orange County families.
-It is officially summer, the kids are out of school (well, mine are not in school yet, but you get the point) and it is time to make some memories.
+It is officially summer, the kids are out of school and it is time to make some memories.
 Here is a great summer bucket list of the awesome places to go in the OC.
 I divided the list into the top 5 outdoor and the top 5 indoor places to go this summer, enjoy!Summer Bucket List: Top Ten Places to go in Orange County Click To Tweet

 1.)
 YMCA Laguna Niguel Splash Pad: This awesome place opened up last year and is one of my favorites for so many reasons.
 The first reason is because its FREE!
 Open to the public 7 days a week from 10am-5pm from Memorial Day to Labor Day.
 I would say more ideal for walkers (not crawlers, especially on a busy day) all the way through jr. highers.
 There is a park below that we love (check out this link to view park) and should be getting shade covers very soon for these hot summer months.
 If it’s a cool day, pack a lunch and even go on a hike.
 There are also summer concerts in the park starting June 24th (check here for full summer concert schedule).